StevenYue/HexCardsForAppEngine/README.md

 			</ul>
 		</li>

-		<li>Tuo La Ji (Tractor is literal meaning, however this type of comb is called
+		<li>Tuo La Ji (Tractor is literal meaning, however this type of combo is called
-		straight).
+		straight in fact).
 			<ul>
 				<li>Type of card: (Bomb: three are the same), (Straight: three consecutive
 				ranks, A,2,3 and Q,K,A included),